beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 But the tools and techniques required to ensure that data is available, reliable and easy to use are increasingly complex, with steep learning curves and ongoing maintenance activities.

-If you just want your data exactly where you need it, consistently, but don't want to have to learn these tools and approaches - that's where we come in.
+We believe that you just want your data exactly where you need it, consistently and reliably.

+That's where we come in.

 ## Our Approach
-We take a modular, sequential approach to all aspects of data management, which makes it easier to design, build, deploy, monitor, maintain, quality assure and problem solve.
+We take a modular, sequential approach to all aspects of data management, which makes it easier to design, build, deploy, monitor, maintain, quality assure and problem solve data pipelines.

 We understand that most people want complexity to be abstracted away.
-You just want to be able to get the data you want into the tools and places you need it, and that it is:
+You just want to be able to get the data you want into the tools and places you need it.
+Your data needs to be:

 * timely
 * reliable